ibm-cloud-docs/Backup/multivaulting.md

 Multi-vaulting is the ability for a client to connect a server to more than one vault location.
 It provides redundancy and peace of mind because backups are available even if one site fails.
 {: shortdesc}

-- **Key points**
+## Key concepts
+{: #multivault-concepts}

 1. Multiple vaults can be managed through the same Cloud Backup Portal and they are handled the same way.
 The only difference is that you have different vault choices.
 2. The new vault needs to be manually added to the Cloud Backup Portal after each purchase.

-- **{{site.data.keyword.backup_notm}} Vault Director locations**
+## {{site.data.keyword.backup_notm}} Vault Director locations
+{: #multivault-locations}

 Multi-vaulting is available across all data centers without any geographical limitations in selecting a remote vault.
 When vaults are configured correctly, all the configured vaults appear in vault settings.

 Backing up to remote data center locations can take longer than backups to the same data center where your server is located.
 {: note}

 ## Adding a Remote Vault to an Account
 {: #addremotevault}